beuted/PerformanceHunting/README.md

 ## Running the app

-Complete the config.js app with some pokemon go credentials (not your maina ccount one obviously...)
+Complete the config.js app with some pokemon go credentials (not your main account one obviously...)

 ## If you are on windows